Posted by Dr. Julian De Silva | June 30th, 2022

 Facial exercises are not statistically proven to treat jowls.

 However, all existing research on the effect of facial exercises on treating jowls is not enough to pull out statistical evidence.
-Hence, only a treatment plan that includes one or more procedures like jowl liposuction and plastic surgery ensures results.
+Hence, only a treatment plan that includes one or more procedures like jowl soft tissue reduction and plastic surgery ensures results.

-On the other hand, this should not stop you from exercising your body and facial muscles.
+This should not stop you from exercising your body and facial muscles though.
 Exercise greatly improves various elements that contribute to your skin health.
 This may help lessen the age at which jowls form, as well as their severity.

 Any repetitive facial habits that evenly activate or stretch the face muscles without overusing them may also aid in the reduction of jowls.